 The Government imposes a VAT of 16% on all goods except for certain exempt consumer food products and services.
 The 2005 Tax Law eliminated exemptions for over 200 goods.
 VAT paid in respect of capital goods may be deducted from the total VAT owed on the goods produced with such capital goods.
-In 2008, VAT receipts generated US\$2.2 billion.
-During 2009, VAT receipts generated US\$1.9 billion in revenue, reflecting a decrease of 9.6% as compared to 2008.
-In 2010, VAT receipts reached US\$2.2 billion, representing a 14.0% increase compared to 2009.
+In 2008, VAT receipts generated US\$2.2 billion, compared to US\$2.0 billion in 2007.
+During 2009, VAT receipts generated US\$1.9 billion, reflecting a decrease of 9.6% as compared to the comparable period in 2008.